jeffharrell/minicart/README.md

 ## Localization

 Localization is supported using the *strings* object.
-Example:

     paypal.minicart.render({
 		strings: {